Al Gore: “Our Democracy has been hacked and the GDP measure of growth is insane, but I’m still optimistic about our future”.

 Sze Fei Wong/Istock

-We are constantly bombarded by the media to use the latest shampoo if we want to have voluminous and shiny hair, fragrant deodorant to attract the ladies or gents or creams that will make our skin “healthy” and clear.
+We are constantly bombarded to use the latest shampoo if we want to have voluminous and shiny hair, fragrant deodorant to attract the ladies or gents, or creams that will make our skin “healthy” and clear.

 We buy all these products thinking they are “good” for us and apply them daily, trusting that the long and unpronounceable list of ingredients are not hiding anything that could potentially harm us.